ice3-software/between-kit/README.md

 - Dst table accepts cells from the Src table
 - Src table is not rearrangeable
 - Dst table is rearrangeable
-- Dst table contains 1 undraggable, unrearrangeable placeholder cell
+- Dst table contains 1 undraggable, un-rearrangeable placeholder cell
 - If a cell from the Dst table is dragged outside of the table it is removed

 ######Example Case 5 - I32ExchangeableCollectionViewsController######